Sound technical content, curated with aloha by

 Hi, Tyler.

-But instead of thanking anyone for their help, you demand that someone explain in one paragraph how people of unknown skill and experience, perhaps without even basic chemistry knowledge, can perform a precious metal refining process, "pouring brick after brick" of precious metal.
+But instead of thanking anyone for their help, you demand that someone explain in a paragraph how people of unknown skill & experience, perhaps without even basic high school chemistry, can perform a precious metal refining process, such as done in half-billion dollar factories, "pouring brick after brick" of precious metal.
 It's just so ridiculous.

-Please study, and then ask any detailed question you wish and people will probably be delighted to answer it.
+Please study, and then ask any detailed question you wish and people will probably be delighted to try to answer it if they can -- but muriatic acid and hydrochloric acid are the same thing, so I doubt that the ratio matters :-)

 Regards,